HIPAA Notice of Privacy Practices

 Right to Look Over and Copy.

-You have the right to request to look over and/or get an electronic or paper copy of your health care information.
-This includes medical and billing records.
+You have the right to request to look over and/or get an electronic or paper copy of your medical information.
+This includes medical and billing records but does not include psychotherapy notes.
 You can look over or copy this information as long as we keep it.

 Your request must be given in writing.
 If there is a fee for these services, you will be told in advance.
 In some cases, we may deny your request to look over and copy your records.
 If this happens, you may ask that the denial be reviewed.
 A manager chosen by HealthNet will review your request and the denial.
 The person doing the review will not be the person who denied your request.
 We will comply with the outcome of the review.

 If you feel that your health information is wrong, you may ask to change the information.
 You have the right to ask for a change for as long as we keep the information.
 Your request must be given in writing and include a reason.
 We may deny your request if:

 It is not in writing or does not include a reason;